jonasthewolf/gsn2x/doc/src/adv_layers.md

 Please note that using `module` and passing it as a layer option will also not work.

 It is intentional that information is only added for a view, but not hidden to ensure consistency of the GSN in all variants.

+Only additional associative arrays with a string key can be used as additional layers.